How to become a psychologist in Georgia

 The state of Georgia requires all of its psychologists to have a doctoral degree in psychology from an accredited or approved school.
 Your doctoral degree must be in psychology or a closely related field such as educational psychology.

-What Education Requirements do I Need to Become a Psychologist in Georgia?
+What Are the Education Requirements to Become a Psychologist in Georgia?

 |School Programs||Average Education Length||Choosing Online or Campus|